About the map

 - Filter by data - Explore data from different time periods using the 'filter by date' drop-down under the data chart.

-- See the data - To see the data sitting behind a particular map, you can click on 'Show Data Table'.
+- See the data - To see the data sitting behind a particular map, you can click on 'show data table'.

 - Download specific data - If you want to use a chart or map in your own local reports, use the 'Download Options' button; you can select your organisation of interest and this will be highlighted on the downloaded data.